Turkish Native Language Identification V2: Data

 \section{Data}

 In this study, we use data from the TLC \citep{anna2022error}.
 TLC is a learner corpus composed of the writings of learners of Turkish.
 These texts are essays written as part of a test of Turkish as a secondary language.
+While all learners in this study had completed a B1 level Turkish course, we observed a lack of standardized CEFR-based proficiency assessment in the material.
 Each text includes additional metadata such as the nationality of the author and the genre of the text.
 The corpus also includes error codes and corrections, although we do not make use of this information.
+In the second version of the NLI corpus, we removed learner texts from Azerbaijan (due to its close similarity to Turkish) and Afghanistan (due to the difficulty in determining a specific L1 among Pashto, Dari, and Persian).

-We used a subset of the dataset containing texts for five L1 groups: Arabic (ARA), Albanian (AL), Azeri Turkish (AZ), Farsi (IR), and Afghan (AFG).
-We chose these five languages mainly because of the immigration trend observed in Turkey, which will result in a need for additional capabilities for cybercrime forensics and language learning applications for educational institutions.
+We used a subset of the dataset containing texts for four L1 groups: Arabic (Syria), Albanian (Albania and Kosovo) and Persian (Iran).
+We additionally exclude individuals with Turkish origins from the Persian sample due to the prevalence of bilingualism in the Turcophone regions of Iran.
+The selection of these three languages is motivated by significant immigration trends in Turkey.
+This demographic context creates a practical need for NLI applications in areas such as digital forensics and Turkish language education.
 We limit our study to the genre of essays.
-The other genres (letters of different forms) in the corpus are unbalanced and scarce which may introduce linguistic biases across different registers.
-We also do not attempt to adjust the dataset based on the writing prompts because they were unbalanced across languages.
-We randomly selected sentences from the same L1 and combined them to produce documents of approximately the same length.
-This methodology ensures that the texts for each L1 are a mix of different authoring styles, topics, and language proficiency.
-The composition of our data is shown in Table 1.
+The other genres (letters and petitions) in the corpus are unbalanced and scarce, which may introduce linguistic biases across different registers.
+We also do not attempt to adjust our dataset based on the writing prompts because they were unbalanced across languages.
+To normalize for document length, a known confounding variable, we chunked all texts for a given L1 into segments of approximately 200 tokens.
+This process ensures that each document is of a comparable length and represents a mix of authors and topics from that L1.
+The composition of our data is shown in Table~\ref{table:language_data_mean_sd}.